reyhanemohasseli/ESP32-BuckConverter-PID/README.md

 A closed-loop PID controller for a DC-DC Buck Converter implemented on the ESP32 using the MCPWM peripheral and ADC voltage feedback.
 Hardware Components: The following components were used to build and test the buck converter system:
- .ESP32 Development Board – main microcontroller for PWM generation and control algorithm .IR2113 MOSFET Driver – high and low side gate driver for switching MOSFETs for synchronous rectification purpse .N‑Channel MOSFETs – IRF3205
+ .ESP32 Development Board – main microcontroller for PWM generation and control algorithm .IR2113 MOSFET Driver – high and low side gate driver for switching MOSFETs for synchronous rectification .N‑Channel MOSFETs – IRF3205
  .Inductor (Power Inductor) – energy storage element of the converter .Output Capacitor – smoothing the output voltage ripple